jose011974/Python-Video-Downloader/README.md

 Assuming everything was installed and works correctly, congration!
 You are now a proud operator of Python Video Downloader!

-If you have any issues, please go to the troubleshooting[link goes here] section.
+If you have any issues, please go to the [troubleshooting](https://github.com/jose011974/Python-Video-Downloader/blob/main/README.md#troubleshooting "troubleshooting") section.

 ### Using Python Video Downloader